raphacamilo/project-sass/README.md

 `npm >= 6.x`

 Run `npm i` to install the dependencies,
-Now run `gulp watch` to initialize the localhost.
+Now run `npm start` to initialize the localhost.

 Or case you ***don't want*** to do all this just open the index.html in *`src/index.html`*, but the site may not work properly.

 ### Gulp

 Gulp tasks:
-- "sass" - makes all `.scss` in css minified
+- "sass" - makes all `.scss` in css minified.
 - "watch" - initialize a localhost, and listen to all css, js, html and css files.

 ## DevDependencies